Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

 ```

 Note the position of the `--force` argument.
+Note that using `module --force purge` will have consequences and may cause other
+modules on the system to fail as essential modules for configuring the system will
+also be unloaded (e.g., the `init-lumi` module which does much of the essential
+initialisation of the software stack).
+It is not recommended to use
+`module --force purge` unless you understand that it may break other commands that
+you use.

 It is also possible to see the Lmod commands that are executed when loading a
 module using `module show`.
 E.g.,